unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

 import AllBookPackagesCheck from './AllBookPackagesCheck';

 <AllBookPackagesCheck
-  // Set to Y while adjusting settings below, then change to N to start the check wait='Y' // 'Y' (for Yes) or 'N' (for No)
+  // Leave as Y while adjusting settings below, then change to N to start the check wait='Y' // 'Y' (for Yes) or 'N' (for No)

-  // Set to Y to freshly update all data files from Door43 (Same as ClearCache in menu) reloadAllFilesFirst='Y' // 'Y' (for Yes) or 'N' (for No)
+  // Set to N to rerun the check without fetching new copies of the files (slightly faster) reloadAllFilesFirst='Y' // 'Y' (for Yes -- same as ClearCache in menu) or 'N' (for No)

   username='unfoldingWord'
   languageCode='en'